Stories from the front line

 Every day we hear more stories of the powerful ways God is moving in the Persian-speaking world.

 The testimonies below - while wonderful - are not unique.
 Ordinary people are having encounters with our extraordinary God and joyfully sharing them with us.

-To hear fresh stories about how God is at work in the Iranian church, sign up to get our monthly prayer email and other written communications.
+Want more stories about how God is at work in the Iranian church?

 Amirhossein: “Evangelism is part of my DNA, thanks to Elam’s three-month training.”

 “For me, the most challenging teaching during Elam’s three-month leadership course was on evangelism.
 If we had just done classes, it would have been fine.
 But our teachers made us actually do it!
 I was shy.
 Telling total strangers about Jesus was not my idea of fun.

 I argued with the course leaders.
 But they were firm: “It’s our job to go and share the Gospel.”